PopupMaker/Popup-Maker/readme.txt

 5. Theme every element of your popups to blend perfectly into your site: Background Overlay, Popup Container, Close Button, Google Fonts & much more.
 All in all, customize your popup theme with over 60 options!

 == Changelog ==

+= v1.4.7 - 4/24/2016 =
+* Improvement: Removed the old styles dropdown as it is no longer needed.
+* Improvement: Added check for old versions of Select2 and replace them with latest which is backward compatible.
+* Fix: Bug that caused Close button delay to not show the close button.
+* Fix: Replaced usage of <% style JS template with <# & {{ for PHP asp_tags compatibility.

 = v1.4.6 - 4/22/2016 =
 * Fix: Bug in new post editor JS.